-For patients with type 1 diabetes, a pancreas transplant can mean a life free from testing blood sugar, taking insulin, and the constant threat of dangerous fluctuations in blood glucose.
-A relatively uncommon procedure, pancreatic transplant is reserved primarily for type 1 diabetics who cannot effectively control their diabetes through diet or insulin injections, or who have end stage kidney failure and require a kidney transplant.
+For patients with type 1 diabetes, a pancreas transplant can mean a life free from testing blood sugar, taking medication, and the constant threat of dangerous fluctuations in blood glucose.
+A relatively uncommon procedure, pancreatic transplant is reserved primarily for type 1 diabetics who cannot effectively control their diabetes through diet or injections, or who have end stage kidney failure and require a kidney transplant.
 Patients with kidney failure may receive pancreatic transplantation, either simultaneously with the kidney or in a separate procedure following kidney transplantation.

 Additionally, pancreas transplantation is beneficial for diabetics who no longer develop symptoms when their blood sugar gets too low.
 Under some circumstances pancreas transplantations may be utilized for type 2 diabetics as well.

 « Were you looking for information on pancreatic islet cell transplants?
 Learn more about that procedure at our Pancreas Center. »

 - Patients may receive both a pancreas and a kidney at the same time from the same deceased donor.

 - Patients may first receive a kidney from a living donor, and then later have a pancreas transplant from a deceased donor.